lifelynl/diagnostics-with-ai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Where the AI magic happens

+1. Host the files from the 'magic' on a remote machine that is accessible with SSH
+2. Test the python script by running `python3 chat_bot.py` on that machine
+3. Add following environment variables to this nextjs backend:

+    AI_HOST=1.2.3.4
+    AI_PORT=22
+    AI_USERNAME=username
+    AI_PASSWORD=password
+    AI_REMOTE_PATH=/path/to/chatbot

+4. You might need to restart the nextjs backend when the api is stuck :')